Sceptre/sceptre/docs/_source/docs/stack_config.rst

 This setting determines how the stack should be handled when running ``sceptre launch``.
 This must be one of three values:

-* "include" - The stack will be created/updated as "normal". **This is the default value on all stacks**
+* "deploy" - The stack will be created/updated as "normal". **This is the default value on all stacks**
-* "remove" - If the stack does NOT exist, it won't be created; It will be excluded from the launch.
+* "delete" - If the stack does NOT exist, it won't be created; It will be excluded from the launch.
    If the stack *DOES* exist, it will be deleted.
 * "skip" - The stack will be completely ignored by the launch command.
 If the stack does NOT exist, it won't be created.
 If it *DOES* exist, it will neither be updated nor deleted.

 This setting is especially useful in two situations:

-1. You can use it to make conditional stacks that may or may not be included in a Stack Group based upon some Jinja2 logic.
+1. You can use it to make conditional stacks that may or may not be included in a deployment based upon some Jinja2 logic.
 2. If your CI/CD deployment process runs ``sceptre launch``, you can use this to have stacks deleted when it runs.
 Once the stack(s) have been deleted, you can then delete the StackConfig file.